wasm-bindgen/js-bindgen/ARCHITECTURE.md

 format is not stable and it is unclear what we could break by modifying the containing archive members.

-It should also be noted that this wouldn't get rid of post-linker-processing as we require reading the resulting imports to determine dead-code elimination for the JS glue.
+It should also be noted that this wouldn't get rid of post-linker processing as we require reading the resulting imports to determine dead-code elimination for the JS code.

 As this will likely be a performance improvement, even if just slightly, it would still be a welcome improvement.
 We invite any expert on the topic to chime in on what we can and can't depend on about